formula-usi/warmup-assignment/README.md

 ### Task

 Build a deep neural network model that performs lane-keeping and that is able to drive our short training track (see picture above).
-The vehicle should be able to drive in autonomous mode with the least number of failures (i.e., crashes or out of track episodes).
+The vehicle should be able to drive in autonomous mode with the least number of failures (i.e., crashes or out-of-track episodes).

 ## Requisites
 Python 3.7, git 64 bit, [miniconda 3.7 64 bit](https://docs.conda.io/en/latest/miniconda.html).